if-x/drc-matic-childnode/README.md

 The Proof of Deposit (DR-POD) matches the ERC20 token standard.
 It has 18 decimals.
 The following actions are supported:
 - Transfer DR-POD to other addresses
-- Grant other addresses to transfer your DR-POD
+- Approve other addresses to transfer your DR-POD

 **Note**: transfer DR-POD to another address means that address can withdraw DRC from the DR. It is a real representation of your holding.
 Don't transfer or approve spending to any address you don't trust.

 The Proof of Deposit's net unit worth is publicly available through function `getProofOfDepositPrice()`.
-Trading action is not encouraged by DRC Foundation.
+Trading action is not encouraged by the DRC Foundation.

 ## Digital Reserve contract owner